gabenespoli/entrainment/README.md

 - `noisefloor3`: For each value in the data, remove the mean of surrounding values.
 This version expects data to be channels-by-time-by-trials (e.g., EEGLAB's EEG.data).

 - `getbins3`: Given some data and a vector of labels, get the value (or mean/max/min) of data for specified labels.
 This is used to get the max spectral value at a given frequency.

+## MATLAB

+These scripts were written using MATLAB R2017a.